-Are you thinking about buying a chiropractic practice rather than starting as an associate or starting from scratch?
-You’re not alone!
+More chiropractors are buying a chiropractic practice than ever before – so if you are considering a practice purchase rather than starting as an associate or starting from scratch, you’re not alone!
 The number of chiropractors looking to buy a chiropractic practice has been steadily increasing over the last several years — for a few good reasons.
 But there are also a few important things to know before you go down this road, so read on!

 Why More Chiropractors Are Buying a Chiropractic Practice

-In our experience working with docs looking to purchase a practice, there are a few good reasons this trend is growing.
+In our experience working with docs looking to purchase a practice, there are a few good reasons this trend where more chiropractors are buying a chiropractic practice is growing.

 First, most chiropractors have an end goal in mind to own their own practice as opposed to being an associate employee.
 So starting down that path makes sense.